mucahityildirim0/Millionaire-App/README.md

-# Millioner-App-Clone
+# Millionaire-App-Clone

-This is a Millioner-App-Clone.
+This is a Millionaire-App-Clone.
 Click demo to try it by yourself!

 ## Topics